 Wuthering Heights vs Thrushcross Grange

-Thrushcross grange is used to represent the brighter side of life that is filled with positivity, goodness, peace, love, kindness, etc.
+Thrushcross Grange represents the brighter side of life, filled with positivity, goodness, peace, love, kindness, etc.

 Comparison Table